CrayLabs/SmartSim/doc/overview.rst

   - An API to start, monitor, and stop HPC jobs from Python or Jupyter notebook.
   - Automated deployment of in-memory data staging (Redis) and computational storage (RedisAI)
-  - Programmatic launches of batch and in-allocation jobs on PBS, Slurm, and Cobalt systems.
+  - Programmatic launches of batch and in-allocation jobs on PBS, Slurm, lSF, and Cobalt systems.
   - Creating and configuring ensembles of workloads with isolated communication channels.